 It offers a very flexible and comprehensive benefit of both models.

 - Scalable: you can increase your services from a Public cloud and Scale to Private as per demand.

 - Cost-efficient: you don’t have to set up 100% infrastructure for private cloud

 - Security: you can continue to run confidential processes in the Private Cloud.

 - Flexible: you have a choice to choose Cloud infrastructure

-- Security: There are small chances of security breaching thru public cloud.
+- Security: There are small chances of security breaching thru the public cloud.

-I hope above give you an idea about it.
+I hope the above gives you an idea about it.